-WILL you allow me to reply to the various letters which apeared in your last number in answer to one from me?
-I gratepeared in your last intimeer in answer to one from the?
+WILL you allow me to reply to the various letters which appeared in your last number in answer to one from me?
 I gratefully welcome their general courteousness.
 Postponing the consideration of Mr. Wallace's letter, I come to Dr. Lionel Beale, the relevancy of whose arguments, and especially of the lugubrious moral attached to them, I fail to understand.
 It seems to me to be so incoherent and rhetorical that it is far beyond the reach of reply.

+reply.
 Mr. Tylor refers to the last census as disproving my position.
+Mr. Tylor refers to the last census as disploying my position.
 He says the population has increased enormously, and yet our age is characterised by its luxury.
 These statements are correct.
 But the argument deduced from them has a missing link.
 The luxury of the upper strata of society has increased with its wealth, but the numbers of the pauper class have been increased in the same rate.
-In considering the published returns of the Poor Law Board, I am compelled to admit that the increased luxury has been limited to the surface of society, and that its lowest ranks have been correspondingly recruited, and to admit the force of Mr. Doubleday's argument, that the population of England under the Tudors was stationary because of the generally diffused wealth, while that of Ireland in the last century was increasing at an enormous rate, because it was steeped in poverty and want.
+In considering the published returns of the Poor Law Board, I am compelled to admit that the increased luxury has been limited to the surface of society, and that its lowest ranks have been correspondingly recruited, and to admit the force of Mr. Doubleday's argument, that the population of England under the Tudors was stationary because of the generally diffused wealth, while that of Ireland in the last century was increasing at an enormous rate, bccause it was steeped in poverty and want.
 I am not arguing about individual cases, but about general laws.
 Now, in Lancashire, where the increase has been so marked, I have it on the authority of owners of mills that the indigenous stock of the county, which is thrifty and well off, is not an increasing element, but is being replaced by the children of the Irish, or semi-Irish blood, from the poorer quarters of the large towns, among whom prudential restraint (which is surely a very visionary causa causans in any event) cannot be said to have much influence.
 At Rome, Venice, Basle, and in France, where the aristocratic class was not limited by primogeniture, it was always dying out, and was only recruited by fresh creations (see the details in Doubleday, chapter iv. passim).
 In all these cases we can appeal to figures, and not to a superficial survey of a Peerage, or the limited area of our own acquaintance.
 The particular passage quoted by Mr. Tyler from Malthus

-has been conclusively answered by Doubleday (chapter vi.), and t is useless to repeat his arguments, which on this point I consider to be unanswerable.
+The particular passage quoted by Mr. Tyler from Malthus has been conclusively answered by Doubleday (chapter vi.), and it is useless to repeat his arguments, which on this point I consider to be unanswerable.